Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Noise Models

 \subsection{Qubit Dephasing Channel}

-As a first example we consider the case where the QBs are two-levels quantum systems ($d=2$) affected by the detrimental action of a dephasing channel $\deph_\kappa$~\cite{nielsen_chuang_2010,WILDEBOOK} acting on the coherences of the energy eigenvectors of the local Hamiltonian $\hat{h}$, i.e.
+As a first example we consider the case of quantum batteries made of two-levels quantum systems ($d=2$) and affected by the detrimental action of a dephasing channel $\deph_\kappa$~\cite{nielsen_chuang_2010,WILDEBOOK} acting on the coherences of the energy eigenvectors of the local Hamiltonian $\hat{h}$, i.e.

 with $\kappa\in [0,1]$ the dephasing parameter of the model ($\kappa=1$ corresponding to the complete dephasing).